alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to add stocks to the list of stocks

+-As a user, I want to be able to view my stocks from my list of stocks

 -As a user, I want to be able to save my bank account to file

 -As a user, I want to be able to load in  my bank account

+-As a user, I want to be able to see my previous transactions (deposits, withdraws)

 methods that needs works..